 Dogs: All incoming dogs are quarantined.
-Strays are held for 10 days.
-After this 10 day period, the animal belongs to WCHS.
+Strays are held for 5 days.
+After this 5-day period, the animal belongs to WCHS.
 We have indoor/outdoor kennels for our dogs.
-Dogs are walked at least twice daily, and spend the day in outdoor kennels (weather permitting).
-They are fed (quality dog food or medical diets; canned & dry) twice daily as well.
-Some basic obedience training is done.
-Dogs get the opportunity for some one on one time with staff in our large fenced in field, or time with other dogs they get along with for play groups.
-Playgroups are established by a contractual dog trainer.
-Dogs are provided toys & treats on a daily basis as well.
+Dogs are walked numerous times daily and spend the day in outdoor kennels (weather permitting).
+They are fed (quality dog food or medical diets; canned & dry) twice daily.

 Cats: Incoming cats are quarantined in cages.
-Strays are held for 10 days.
-After 10 days the animal belongs to WCHS.
-Cats under medical treatment also are housed in cages.
-WCHS believes in a cage free environment for our cats, and as such, most of our cats are housed in cage free rooms and cage free sheds, after being fully vetted and deemed healthy.
+Strays are held for 5 days.
+After 5 days the animal belongs to WCHS.
+Cats under medical treatment are also housed in cages.
+WCHS believes in a cage-free environment for our cats, and as such, most of our cats are housed in cage-free rooms and cage-free sheds, after being fully vetted and deemed healthy.
 All such areas have porches so the cats may enjoy the outdoors, safely.
-Toys are provided to all cats, as well as appropriate scratching posts/areas, climbing and hiding areas.
+Toys are provided to all cats, as well as appropriate scratching posts/areas,

-Animal caregivers keep daily logs regarding issues or problems with the animals in their area.
-They receive formal and proper care training regarding their animal care duties.
+Animal caregivers keep daily logs regarding issues or problems with the animals in their assigned areas.
 Any immediate problems/concerns are reported to the Manager/medical staff ASAP.
-SOPs are established and enforced.
-All volunteers dealing with animal care are properly trained and approved of by the Manager.
-Volunteers are supervised by paid staff.

 WCHS houses approximately 125 cats and 25 dogs.
-Trained fosters are utilized when our intake/volumes exceeds these amounts.
+Trained fosters are utilized when our intake/volumes exceed these amounts.